-- Write your personal response to the text.
+- Write your personal response to the text as well as questions that arise.

 - Note implications of the text.

 - Note author's purpose as well as his/her technique.

 - Explain the significance of the text.

 - Define unknown vocabulary.

 Annotations Tips

 What Not To Do